1. Introduction

 If you find MIAMI-AD helpful, please cite our paper:

-Lukacsovich D et al. (2023) MIAMI-AD (Methylation in Aging and Methylation in AD): an integrative atlas of DNA methylation across sex, aging, and Alzheimer's disease. bioRxiv
+Lukacsovich D et al. (2024) MIAMI-AD (Methylation in Aging and Methylation in AD): an integrative knowledgebase that facilitates explorations of DNA methylation across sex, aging, and Alzheimer's disease.
+Oxford Academic

 3. Included Studies